Clean the Gutters

 If you have a simple peaked roof surrounded by low landscaping, your roof probably stays clear of leaves on its own.
 But if the roof is more complicated or if towering trees are nearby, piles of leaves probably collect in roof valleys or near chimneys.
-If you don’t remove them, they will trap moisture and gradually decompose, allowing seeds planted by birds to take root.
+If you don’t remove them, they will trap moisture and gradually decompose, allowing moisture to accumulate in your roof — or worse, create fertile ground for weeds to grow.

 If you have a low-slope roof and a one-story house, you may be able to pull the leaves down with a soft car-washing brush on a telescoping pole.
 Or you can use a specialty tool like a roof leaf rake, which costs about $20.
 A leaf blower gets the job done too, especially on dry leaves, but you or a pro needs to go up on the roof to use it.